lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 tags: [graphql, graphql-java, spring, java, kotlin]
 cover_image: blog-card.png
 github_url: https://github.com/lankydan/spring-kotlin-graphql
+series: GraphQL Java
 ---

-[GraphQL Java](https://github.com/graphql-java/graphql-java) is one of the most popular GraphQL server side implementations for Java that I've found with over 5k stars (at the time of writing).
-If you're planning to expose a GraphQL API from a Java or JVM application, then this is a good library to start using.
+[GraphQL Java](https://github.com/graphql-java/graphql-java) is one of the most popular GraphQL server-side implementations for Java that I've found (with over 5k stars at the time of writing).
+If you're planning to expose a GraphQL API from a Java or JVM application, then this is an excellent library to start using.

-In this blog post I will cover how to use GraphQL Java within a Spring application that exposes an endpoint for clients to send queries to.
-GraphQL Java does have their own [official documentation covering this subject](https://www.graphql-java.com/tutorials/getting-started-with-spring-boot/), however I found it a bit too simplistic which made it harder for me to wrap my head around it.
-I hope that you don't think the same about the content of this post, although I guess you could write your own that is even more complicated than my examples!
+This blog post will cover how to use GraphQL Java within a Spring application that exposes an endpoint for clients to send queries to.
+GraphQL Java does have its own [official documentation covering this subject](https://www.graphql-java.com/tutorials/getting-started-with-spring-boot/); however, I found it a bit too simplistic, which made it harder for me to wrap my head around it.
+I hope you don't think the same about the content of this post, although I guess you could write your own that is even more complicated than my examples!

-I will be writing this from the assumption that your understand some of the basics of GraphQL.
-I won't be covering anything extremely complicated so the basics will give you a good base for the content of this blog post.
+I will be writing this from the assumption that you understand some of the basics of GraphQL.
+I won't be covering anything extremely complicated, so the basics will give you a good base for the content of this blog post.
 Knowing how to create a schema type and a query that does nothing fancy will be all you need.
 You can find this information from the official [graphql.org](https://graphql.org/learn/) site.

-Also, here's a heads up to the fact that I have written my examples in Kotlin, although I tried to keep it friendly for Java readers.
+Also, here's a heads up that I have written my examples in Kotlin, although I tried to keep it friendly for Java readers.

 ## Dependencies